Introduction

 Figure 3.
 Through miro.board, miro.board.ui, miro.board.viewport, and miro.board.notifications the Web SDK enables access to its set of methods and events to interact with board items, the board UI, the viewport, and board UI notifications.

-Get your hands dirty right away and start tinkering with our collection of Miro App Examples.
-These sample apps are a good starting point to familiarize yourself with the Miro Web SDK and its feature set.
+Get started right away with our collection of Miro App Examples.
+These sample apps are a good starting point to get yourself familiar yourself with the Miro Web SDK and its feature set.

 You don't need to start from scratch: leverage the Mirotone CSS component library to create app UIs that fit seamlessly on a Miro board.